2 Sophia University Junior College Division

 2-3-3 Service Learning

-Service Learning is an attempt to effectively connect what is learned from community engagement, through volunteer social service, such as volunteer work, with what is learned in the classroom.
+Service Learning is an attempt to effectively connect what is learned from community engagement, through volunteer social service, with what is learned in the classroom.
 Participating students take a course on each activity and carry out the activity using the knowledge gained in the course.
 The College Friend and Community Friend were introduced as practical work of a curricular subject from AY2019.
+Starting in AY2023, English Friend is offering English activities to the 6th grade students of public elementary schools (total of 13 schools) in the City of Hadano that visit the Hadano Campus.

 • Community Friend: Giving support for Japanese language learning and subjects study for children and citizens related to foreign countries at local public facilities.